 Good cat owners, whether professional breeders or just owners of female cats who had a surprise litter, want to be sure the kittens go to a good home.

-Take a few extra steps so your kittens get the safe home they deserve and so you don’t waste time with useless phone calls from people who don’t really want a cat.
+Please take a few extra steps so your kittens get the safe home they deserve and so you don’t waste time with useless phone calls from people who don’t want a cat.

 Step 1 – Gather All the Necessary Information